 Snow Season: December - February, early season suggested for trekking but the late winters can be dangerous

-Best season: Pre-monsoon months of February, March, April, and May are the best times to hike to Annapurna Base Camp.February, March, November, and December are among the suitable ones.
+Best season for ABC Trek: Pre-monsoon months of March, April, and May are the best times to hike to Annapurna Base Camp & also during Autumn season in the months of September, October, November.

 Region: Pokhara, Nepal